Electricity in the U.S. Basics

-- CO2 is a greenhouse gas, and it contributes to global warming.1
+- CO2 is a greenhouse gas, and it contributes to the greenhouse effect.1

 - SO2 causes acid rain, which is harmful to plants and to animals that live in water.
-SO2 also exacerbates respiratory illnesses and heart diseases, particularly in children and the elderly.
+SO2 also worsens respiratory illnesses and heart diseases, particularly in children and the elderly.

 - NOx contribute to ground level ozone, which irritates and damages the lungs.

 - PM results in hazy conditions in cites and scenic areas, and coupled with ozone, contributes to asthma and chronic bronchitis, especially in children and the elderly.
 Very small, or fine PM, is also believed to cause emphysema and lung cancer.

 - Heavy metals such as mercury are hazardous to human and animal health.